milendimo/SpecialPrimeNumbers/README.md

-# SpecialPrimeNumbers-dotnetcore
+# SpecialPrimeNumbers
-POC implementation of Prime Numbers generator - .net core
+POC implementation of Prime Numbers generator in .net core